Frequently Asked Questions

 Why isn’t my sector a priority?

 We understand that many sectors in our region face real hiring difficulties.
-The structure of this pilot limits West Kootenay RCIP to five priority sectors.
+The structure of this pilot limits West Kootenay RCIP to six priority sectors.

-These five sectors must reflect a balance between:
+These six sectors must reflect a balance between:

 We gather this information through:

-Because of these limitations, not every high-need sector can be included every year — even if we recognize there is a genuine need.
+Because of these limitations, not every high-need sector can be included every year, even if there is a genuine need.

 However, we review our priority sectors annually in the fall, and your feedback plays an important role in that process.
 If you believe your sector should be considered in future years, we encourage you to share your input with us directly.